Best Soundbars Android Central 2020

 With Alexa support and the ability to pair with other Sonos speakers, the Beam should be the go-to soundbar for almost everyone.

 Sonos has been rising the ranks.
-Once it simply made fantastic speakers that pair to your phone, but now, you can get them all over the house.
-Over the last few years, the company has moved into the soundbar game, with the Playbar coming in as its flagship model.
-It offers the homeowner six woofers, three tweeters, and a total of nine amplifiers for incredible, immersive sound.
+Once it simply made fantastic speakers that paired to your phone, but now, you can get them all over the house.
+Over the last few years, the company has moved into the soundbar game, with the Arc coming in as its flagship model.
+It offers the homeowner eight woofers, three tweeters, and a total of 11 amplifiers for incredible, immersive sound.
+This is paired with a far-field microphone to work alongside your voice assistant of choice.

-The Playbar requires only two cables to plug-in before being ready to experience the greatness of this soundbar, which is incredible if you don't have a complicated setup.
-As for connections, the Playbar offers two Ethernet ports, a Digital audio IN port, and an AC power input.
-Plus, as part of the Sonos family, you can connect the Playbar to other Sonos speakers for an authentic surround-sound experience.
+The Arc requires only two cables to plug in before being ready to experience the greatness of this soundbar, which is incredible if you don't want a complicated setup.
+As for connections, the Playbar offers one Ethernet port, an HDMI ARC port (with included cable), and an Optical Audio port.
+Plus, as part of the Sonos family, you can connect the Arc to other Sonos speakers for a surround-sound experience.

-While it's a fantastic option, the Soundbar isn't without a couple of downfalls that may have you looking elsewhere.
-First is the size and weight — it measures in at almost 12 pounds and is more than 35 inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
+While it's a fantastic option, the Arc isn't without a couple of downfalls that may have you looking elsewhere.
+First is the size and weight — it measures in at more than 13 pounds and is 45 inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
 The other pitfall is that there is no subwoofer included, so you may not get as much "punch" during your movies as you might want.

 - Wall mountable